-Which providers are available is controlled simply by the inclusion of the appropriate dependencies (ie, junit:junit for JUnit, org.testng:testng 4.7+ for TestNG).
+Which providers are available is controlled simply by the inclusion of the appropriate dependencies (i.e., junit:junit or junit:junit-dep for JUnit and org.testng:testng 4.7+ for TestNG).
 Since this is required to compile the test classes anyway, no additional configuration is required.

 Note that any normal Surefire integration works identically no matter which providers are in use - so you can still produce a Cobertura report and a Surefire results report on your project web site for your TestNG tests, for example.

-The POJO provider above allows you to write tests that do not depend on JUnit.
-They behave in the same way, running all test* methods that are public in the class, but the API dependency is not required.
+The POJO provider above allows you to write tests that do not depend on either of JUnit and TestNG.
+It behaves in the same way, running all test* methods that are public in the class, but the API dependency is not required.
 To perform assertions, the JDK 1.4 assert keyword can be used.
-See using POJO tests for more information.
+See Using POJO Tests for more information.